tahoma2d/tahoma2d_docs/source/cleaning-up_scanned_drawings.rst

 Autoadjusting Greyscale Lineart Drawings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-.. note:: The **Autoadjust** clean-up options explained here are currently unavailable in OpenToonz.
+.. note:: The **Autoadjust** clean-up options explained here are currently unavailable in Tahoma.
 There is no certainty about its reinclusion at a later version or not.
-If you judge them to be useful for your workflow, you could file an *Issue* about that in the OpenToonz' GitHub repository or in the various OpenToonz forums.
+If you judge them to be useful for your workflow, you could file an *Issue* about that in the Tahoma' GitHub repository or in the various Tahoma forums.

 The **Autoadjust** option available among the Cleanup parameters allows you to even the differences between drawings made by key animators and those made by in-betweeners by adjusting the line darkness of all of the level drawings.